Microneedling under the eyes – is it safe?

 - Increased sensitivity

-Too deep needle depth or too frequent treatments can worsen these reactions.
-For more in-depth information on when microneedling can make the skin worse, you can read can microneedling cause scars or make the skin worse?
+Too deep needle depth or too frequent treatments can exacerbate these reactions.
+For further understanding of when microneedling can worsen the skin, you can read can microneedling cause scars or make the skin worse?

-How deep should you needle under the eyes?
+How deep should one needle under the eyes?

-Microneedling under the eyes should always be performed with very superficial needle depth.
+Microneedling under the eyes should always be performed with very shallow needle depth.
 Deeper treatments increase the risk of damage and are not necessary to stimulate the skin in this area.

-The recovery time after microneedling under the eyes is often shorter than with deeper treatments on the face, but swelling and redness can be more visible due to the thinness of the skin.
+The recovery time after microneedling under the eyes is often shorter than with deeper treatments in the face, but swelling and redness can be more visible due to the skin's thinness.

-Swelling can persist for 1–3 days, while redness usually subsides more quickly.
+Swelling can persist for 1-3 days, while redness usually subsides faster.
 Here you can read more about recovery in general: how long it takes for microneedling to heal.

 Who should avoid microneedling under the eyes?